nonik0/CardputerLegoTrainControl/README.md

 Switch Channel|ok/enter

 Port control actions are the speed up, stop, and speed down actions, respectively.

+### SBrick Control

+SBrick has 4 ports to control.
+Currently 2 ports are hardcoded to be the motion and tilt sesnor.

+### CircuitCubes Control

+CircuitCubes control is fairly simple and just has 3 ports to control motors (or LEDs, etc.)

 ## Ideas
 - track speed to increment speed as battery voltage falls